rwxrob/terminal-velocity/README.md

 # Terminal Velocity

-_Boost your coding, hacking, and learning with the fastest human-computer interface_
+_🚀 Boost your coding, hacking, and learning with the fastest human-computer interface_

 <https://rwxrob.github.io/terminal-velocity>